top of page

 • You can easily reach Horsens by train from most of Denmark, including Copenhagen and Aarhus.
 If you come from abroad, you might consider to fly to Billund airport and then take a quick public bus.

 • Grocery: Several supermarkets are available in Horsens.
-The next and last opportunity to shop will be in Søvind, at the end middle of the stage—please check opening hours in advance.
+The next opportunity to shop will be in Søvind, at the end of the stage—please check opening hours in advance.

 • Restaurants: A pizzeria is available in Søvind, open from 4pm.